Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 <!-- TODO: add instructions on watching replay either live or through visualizer -->
 <!-- TODO: add instructions on gym interface -->

+For submission to the kaggle challenge, you can first test your submission by running

 ## Kit Structure